BilodeauJamieA/Xaleth/DM_Stuff/Arc_1/3 Into The Woods/1_Into_The_Woods.md

 # Into The Woods

-**Ciphered Dream** (A week after first dream) As the party travels Giri recieves a second dream, this time it warns of the soul manipulation in use.
+**Ciphered Dream** (night after asking for guidance) As the party travels Giri recieves a second dream, this time it warns of the soul manipulation in use.

 **Sigil Remembrance** - Beau, after sleeping has a deeper understanding of the Verdant Veil symbol